dkundel/coderdojo-node-tutorial/node-session-1.md

 ## Variables and Loops

-**Variables** and **loops** are two of the most important concepts in programming.
+**Variables** and **Loops** are two of the most important concepts in programming.
 Both concepts allow you to write less code and achieve more.
 Loops allow you to execute a snippet of code as long as a certain condition is met.
 Variables on the other hand allow you to store a value under a nickname and reuse it across your code.
 Imagine a variable like a box with a label.
 You can decide the name on the label and you can look into the box to see what's in there or replace the item with a new one.

 Let's start with learning how to create and use a variable.
 You declare a new variable by writing `var` followed by the name for your new variable.
 If you want to assign a value to a variable you specify the name, write an `=` and then specify the value you want to set it to.
 If you want to use the variable somewhere just write the name of it.